Post-quantum Zero Knowledge in Constant Rounds: Introduction

 \item {\bf Quantum State Disturbance:} General quantum circuits, which in particular perform measurements, are not reversible.
 Once the simulator evaluates the verifier's quantum circuit to obtain its challenge, the verifier's original state (prior to this bogus execution) has already been disturbed and cannot be recovered. \end{itemize}

 Watrous \cite{watrous2009zero} showed that in certain settings the rewinding barrier can be circumvented.
-He presents a \emph{quantum rewinding lemma}, which roughly shows that {\em non-rewinding} simulators that succeed in simulating any prover message with noticeable probability can be amplified into full-fledged simulators (provided certain independence conditions on the initial success probability).
-This allows proving that classical protocols, like the polynomial sequential repetition of the GMW protocol, are post-quantum zero knowledge (assuming commitments with hiding against quantum adversaries).
-The technique is insufficient, however, to prove post-quantum zero knowledge of classical {\em constant-round} protocols, such as the GK protocol described above.
-In GK-like protocols non-rewinding simulators with a noticeable success probability are not known.
+He presents a \emph{quantum rewinding lemma} that roughly, shows how {\em non-rewinding} simulators that succeed in simulating only with some noticeable probability can be amplified into full-fledged simulators.
+The quantum rewinding lemma allows proving that classical protocols, like the GMW protocol are post-quantum zero knowledge (assuming commitments with hiding against quantum adversaries).
+The technique is insufficient, however, to prove post-quantum zero knowledge of existing constant-round protocols {\em with a negligible soundness error}, such as the GK protocol described above.
+For such protocols, non-rewinding simulators with a noticeable success probability are not known.

 \paragraph{Can Non-Black-Box Techniques Cross the Quantum Barriers?} Rewinding is, in fact, often an issue {\em also in the classical setting.} Starting with the work of Goldreich and Krawczyk \cite{GoldreichK96}, it was shown that constant-round zero-knowledge protocols with certain features, such as a public-coin verifier, cannot be obtained using simulators that only use the verifier's next message function as a black box.
 That is, simulators that are based solely on rewinding.
 Surprisingly, Barak \cite{Barak01} showed that these barriers can be circumvented using {\em non-black-box techniques}.
-He constructed a constant-round public-coin zero-knowledge protocol by having the simulator take advantage of the explicit circuit representation of the verifier.
+He constructed a constant-round public-coin zero-knowledge protocol where the simulator takes advantage of the explicit circuit representation of the verifier.
 Following Barak's work, different non-black-box techniques have been introduced to solve various problems in cryptography (c.f., \cite{DengGS09,ChungLP13,Goyal13, BitanskyP15b,ChungPS16}).

 A natural question is whether we can leverage classical protocols with non-black-box simulators, such as Barak's, in order to circumvent the discussed barriers in the quantum setting.
 Trying to answer this question reveals several challenges.
 One inherent challenge is that classical non-black-box techniques naturally involve cryptographic tools that support classical computations.
 Obtaining zero knowledge against quantum verifiers would require analogous tools for quantum computations.
 As an example, Barak relies on the existence of constant-round succinct proof systems for the correctness of classical computations; to obtain post-quantum zero knowledge, such a protocol would need to support also quantum computations, while (honest) verification should remain classical.
 Existing protocols for classical verification of quantum computations \cite{Mahadev18} are neither constant round nor succinct.